tancheng/CGRA-Flow/README.md

 Installation
 --------------------------------------------------------

-OpenCGRA requires Python3.7 and has the following additional prerequisites:
+OpenCGRA2 requires Python3.7 and has the following additional prerequisites:

  - graphviz, verilator
  - git, Python headers, and libffi
  - virtualenv
  - PyMTL3

-The steps for installing these prerequisites and OpenCGRA on a fresh Ubuntu distribution are shown below.
+The steps for installing these prerequisites and OpenCGRA2 on a fresh Ubuntu distribution are shown below.
 They have been tested with Ubuntu Trusty 14.04.